Clarifai/docs/docs/sdk/create-apps.md

 ## Listing Apps

-The Clarifai Python SDK provides a convenient API to retrieve a list of all the apps available in your account.
+The Clarifai SDKs provides a convenient API to retrieve a list of all the apps available in your account.
 The list_apps function is a powerful tool that not only fetches the information but also supports essential features such as pagination for optimal data display.The use of parameters like `page_no` and `per_page` empowers you to customize the retrieval process based on your specific requirements.

 Visit this [page](https://docs.clarifai.com/api-guide/advanced-topics/pagination) for more information.